wobkenh/simplematcomponents/projects/simplemattable/readme.md

 #### Deleting of Elements

-To enable the user to delete new elements to the table, set the `deletable` Input parameter to true.
+To enable the user to delete elements in the table, set the `deletable` Input parameter to true.

 When the user deletes an element, an event will fire.
 You can listen to this event by binding to the output parameter `delete`.